 - Call-center phone-based positions

-- Telecommuting, work-from-home and internet research-based positions unless pre-approved by the Academic Discovery Center.
+- Telecommuting, work-from-home and internet research-based positions unless pre-approved by Internship & Career Services.

 Length and Hour Requirements

 - Internships must be a minimum of 7 weeks, 10 hours per week, to be considered for academic credit.
-However, each department has specific requirements for internship hours.
+However, each department has specific requirements for internship hours, which may be greater than the University minimums.
 Please check with your department internship coordinator for complete details.

 - Students are encouraged to work full-time for the entire length of a semester if possible, to ensure they have the most valuable experience.